deepakgouda/faceunlock/README.md

 Precautions:
 -The face recognition is not scale invariant.
 Works if your face is roughly at the same distance as that of _user.jpg_ .
+-The face recognition works for frontal faces only.

+To do:
+-[ ] Add Scale Invariant Feature Transform.
+-[ ] Add feature to detect profile faces.